wishawa/wishawa.github.io/content/posts/async-ui-intro/index.md

 +++
-title = "Async UI: a Rust UI Library where Everything is a Future" description = "Take advantage of async Rust make building UIs safe and intuitive!" date = 2022-10-01
+title = "Async UI: a Rust UI Library where Everything is a Future" description = "Lifetime-Friendly, Component-Based, Retained-Mode UI Powered by Async Rust" date = 2022-10-01
 [taxonomies]
 categories = ["Tech"]